convisoappsec/conviso-docs/docs/cli/ast.md

 ### Naming an asset

-You can enter a custom name for the asset on the Conviso Platform, by default conviso ast uses the repository name as the asset name, you may want a custom name, this is possible as follows:
+When using the Conviso AST tool, you have the flexibility to assign custom names to your assets on the Conviso Platform.
+By default, Conviso AST utilizes the repository name as the asset name.
+However, you may prefer to use a custom name for better organization or clarity.

+To set a custom name for your asset, run the command like the following:

 ```bash
 conviso ast run --asset-name 'your custom asset name'